26:198:621:01 Index: 55473

 Overview: This course covers the theoretical foundations, implementation problems, and research issues of the emerging area of electronic commerce.
 It discusses technological, conceptual and methodological aspects of electronic commerce.
 The course format combines lectures, seminar presentations and classroom discussions.

-The course will utilize the Blackboard online facilities, which can be found at:
+The course will utilize the Canvas online facilities, which can be found at:

 Coursework: The coursework includes presentations of research articles, in-class discussions, and a final course project researching one of the problems of electronic commerce.
 All after hours communications related to this course are expected to be conducted over the Internet.

-Every student is required to study and briefly summarize in writing ALL required articles for every lecture, and post the summaries to the appropriate Blackboard forum before the beginning of each class.
-Every student will be assigned ONE of the required articles to prepare an extended summary (about two pages long) as well as a class presentation of the article.
-Both the extended summary and the presentation should also be posted to the appropriate Blackboard forum before the beginning of each class.
+Every student is required to study and briefly summarize in writing IN YOUR OWN WORDS (!)
+ALL required articles for every lecture, and submit these summaries as a single document before the beginning of each class.
+Every student will be assigned ONE of the required articles to prepare a class presentation of the article.
+Students will be given an option to express their preference for which of the three article they would like to present, but the final assignment can be modified by the instructor.
+A slide deck for the presentation should also be submitted before the beginning of each class.
 One of the students (chosen randomly during the class) has to present the article in class.
 All students have to participate in discussing the presented articles and be prepared to (possibly) replace the main discussant.
-Extended summaries and presentations of additional readings can be prepared for extra credit.

 It is absolutely essential to start working on the course research project as soon as possible.
-Every student is required to prepare a three page long proposal for the course research project, and submit this proposal for instructor's evaluation by March 12, 2009.
-The course research project should be prepared in the form of a term paper, and presented during the last meeting of the class on April 30, 2009.
-Both the research paper and the presentation should also be posted to the appropriate Blackboard forum before the last meeting of the class.
-For examples of term papers done by students in the previous years, see final projects Blackboard forums following the link below:
+Every student is required to prepare a three page long proposal for the course research project, and submit this proposal for instructor's evaluation by March 9, 2023.
+The course research project should be prepared in the form of a term paper, and presented during the last meeting of the class on April 27, 2023.

 Grading: The presentations of articles, the course project and the final exam will provide the basis for the course grade: